 Numbers from real businesses using LoyaltyPass tell the story better than any theory.

-Bella's Coffee House saw a 40% jump in customer retention within the first quarter of switching from paper stamp cards to a digital wallet program.
-The owner estimates the tool paid for itself in the first week.
+One coffee shop saw a 40% jump in customer retention within the first quarter of switching from paper stamp cards to a digital wallet program.
+The owner estimated the tool paid for itself in the first week.

-Marco's Pizzeria signed up 87 customers in the first weekend — just by printing a QR code and taping it to the register.
+One restaurant signed up 87 customers in the first weekend, just by printing a QR code and taping it to the register.
 No training.
 No hardware.
 No drama.

 At the industry level, coffee shops using digital loyalty programs report: